-PFPPA helped me when I needed an abortion
+PFPPA supported me when I needed help

 “My name is Khawla*, I am 42 years old and I am a midwife and university lecturer.
 I have been married for 10 years and have three children, two boys and a girl.
 I have multiple health issues and a number of hereditary conditions in my family.

 I first became involved with PFPPA through my work, having taken many trainings with them about issues such as early marriage, gender-based violence, sexual health and safe abortion.
 Then last year I accidentally became pregnant myself.
 My youngest child was just two years old, I had a new job at the time and was suffering with a number of health issues that would make another pregnancy dangerous for me.

 When I read that the pregnancy test was positive, it was a very hard time.
 I started crying – I felt like the world was very black – it was the end of my life.
 I would kill myself, if I didn’t end this pregnancy.
 So I came to PFPPA and they treated me as a client.
 I met with the social worker, midwife and doctor and, since the pregnancy was risk to my life and I was very weak and bleeding when I reached them they were able to prescribe the tablets.